graphql/community-wg/rfcs/ambassador-program/index.md

 ### Ambassador Requirements

 * Highly knowledgeable about GraphQL and readily able to articulate those ideas
-* Technical in tone, without sounding like they are on a sales team
 * Be a model community member: Adhering to the code of conduct especially when critical of GraphQL or defending it to others criticism, remaining respectful, constructive and fair
 * Do not come across to other community members as selling another product, service or agenda